 Nestled in the Hancock Center is the Richard Gray Gallery, which hosts rotating exhibitions by artists primarily working with paint and sculpture.
-Artists Magdalena Abakanowicz and Jaume Plensa have both exhibited photos of their sculptures at the gallery, including their gigantic pieces on display in Chicago.
-Other notable artists that have had work exhibited at the gallery include Josef Albers, Roy Lichtenstein, Mark Rothko, Robert Rauschenberg and Pablo Picasso.
+The space is named for its late founder, local art dealer Richard Gray, who is best known for his role in helping the Field Museum secure Sue the T. rex.
+Notable artists that have had work exhibited at the gallery include Josef Albers, Roy Lichtenstein, Mark Rothko, Robert Rauschenberg and Pablo Picasso.

 Built in the early 1900s, this small building in Logan Square used to be a place where trolly riders could stop to rest during their journey.
 Logan Square Preservation took the building over in 2010, turning it into a community art space.
 Comfort Station regularly hosts art exhibitions, live music and film screenings while providing a public meeting place for neighborhood residents of all ages.

-Rhona Hoffman Gallery, founded as Young Hoffman Gallery in 1976, is one of the oldest galleries in the West Loop.
-Specializing in international contemporary art in all medias, particularly of the socio-political variety, Rhona Hoffman exhibits young and emerging artists alongside established ones.
-Notable artists who have shown here include Sol LeWitt, Gordon Matta-Clark, Fred Sandback, Lorna Simpson, Nancy Spero, Richard Tuttle, Carrie Mae Weems and Kehinde Wiley (among many others).
+Rhona Hoffman Gallery, founded as Young Hoffman Gallery in 1976, recently moved from its longtime home in the West Loop to burgeoning strip of galleries in West Town.
+Specializing in international contemporary art in all media, particularly of the socio-political variety, Rhona Hoffman exhibits young and emerging artists alongside established ones.
+Early on, it was one of the first galleries to offer exhibitions to women artists such as Jenny Holzer, Barbara Kruger, Sylvia Plimack Mangold and Cindy Sherman.
+Other notable artists who have shown here include Sol LeWitt, Gordon Matta-Clark, Fred Sandback, Lorna Simpson, Nancy Spero, Richard Tuttle, Carrie Mae Weems and Kehinde Wiley (among many others).

 A former assistant curator at the Museum of Contemporary Art, Monique Meloche worked for Rhona Hoffman Gallery and Kavi Gupta Gallery before becoming an art dealer herself, opening a space in Fulton Market in 2001.
-Monique Meloche Gallery is now located in Wicker Park and has established itself as a destination for consistently intriguing contemporary art in all media.
+Monique Meloche Gallery is now located in West Town and has established itself as a destination for consistently intriguing contemporary art in all media.

 With a mission of making contemporary art more approachable, the Hyde Park Art Center offers engaging exhibitions, as well as community programming of all varieties: artist talks, a residency program, studio classes and more.
 Established in 1939, it's the oldest alternative exhibition in Chicago.